 Rochelle incorporates a team approach with other health professionals to assist in a greater level of health and wellbeing.

-She runs her specialist Sydney-based Orofacial Myology Practice, OM Health, and is the current President and founding member of the Australian Association of Orofacial Myology.
+She runs her Sydney-based Orofacial Myology Practice, OM Health, and is the past President and founding member of the Australian Association of Orofacial Myology.

 In 1994, Rochelle graduated as a Dental Hygienist.
 She lectured at the University of Queensland to the Bachelor of Oral Health students between the years of 1998 to 2001.
 In 2010, Rochelle furthered her post graduate training as an Orofacial Myologist.
 She went onto further her studies in Orofacial Myology at NEO Health in Orlando, USA in 2011.